Helluva Boss: Episodes

-Season 2 (2022–present)

 Production and release

-In June 2019, Medrano stated that she was working with Erica Lindbeck, Brock Baker, and Brandon Rogers on a "new project."
-In August of the same year, she posted illustrations of the main cast of characters.
-The pilot was cast by voice actor Kellen Goff and voice directed by Medrano and Rick Zieff.
+The pilot of Helluva Boss was cast by voice actor Kellen Goff and voice directed by Medrano and Rick Zieff.
+In June 2019, Medrano stated that she was working with Erica Lindbeck, Brock Baker, and Brandon Rogers on a "new project".
 The company Horseless Cowboy assisted Medrano with voice work during the first season, with Richard Horvitz and Medrano voice directing.
 Lucas Bermudez of Screen Rant attributed the success of Hazbin Hotel as the sole reason for Helluva Boss being greenlit.
 At some point, Rogers asked Jinkx Monsoon to voice a character in Helluva Boss, but Monsoon wanted to voice "stock characters" instead, so they did so, voicing various background and one-off characters in the show's first season.

 On November 25, 2019, the pilot was released on Medrano's YouTube channel.
-Medrano contributed her writing and animation skills for this episode.
+Medrano contributed her writing and animation skills to the episode.
 Writing production for more episodes began in December 2019, with 8 episodes ordered.

-In June 2020, Medrano stated her intent to feature more black characters in Helluva Boss and Hazbin Hotel in a tweet where she called on black animators to share their work with her to potentially be hired to work on the series.
 In August 2020, the recording for the first eight episodes of season 1 was completed, and Lucas Bermudez of Screen Rant predicted that more episodes of Helluva Boss would be released to YouTube "as a web series" because of the COVID-19 pandemic.